rajat-np/jwt-auth-express/README.md

 ### Routes

 `/user/authenticate` to authenticate a user.
+Expects email, password <br/>
-Expects email, password** `/json/patchJson` to patch a json file.
-Expects token, a jsonData object and patchObject** `/image/getImage` to get a 50x50 thumbnail of any image.
+`/json/patchJson` to patch a json file.
+Expects token, a jsonData object and patchObject <br/>
+`/image/getImage` to get a 50x50 thumbnail of any image.
 Expects token and url of an image